-You’ll typically use a block storage volume when you want data to persist after a container process exits.
+You’ll typically use a volume when you want data to persist after a container process exits.
 If you delete volumes with

 kubectl using the

-pod option, the block storage volume will be permanently deleted.
+pvc option, the volume will be permanently deleted.

-When you delete a cluster from the control panel, you can select the associated block storage volumes to delete them automatically.
+When you delete a cluster from the control panel, you can select the associated volumes to delete them automatically.
 You can select a subset or all the volumes associated with the cluster.

-You can also manually delete the associated block storage volumes from the control panel.
-In this case, visit the control panel and manually delete the block storage volume.
+You can also manually delete the associated volumes from the control panel.
+In this case, visit the control panel and manually delete the volume.

-Note that while you can currently delete block storage volumes and load balancers from the control panel, we recommend that you use
+While you can currently delete volumes and load balancers from the control panel, we recommend using

 kubectl to manage all cluster-related resources.

 For more about managing persistent volumes, see: